Hertz Hall: The Alfred Hertz Memorial Concert Hall

 Built in 1958 at the same time as Morrison Hall, Hertz Hall is a 678-seat capacity concert hall.
 In addition to the main concert hall, the building includes green room and dressing room facilities, and smaller rehearsal spaces including a percussion studio.
 Hertz Hall houses many of the department’s extensive collection of organs, as well as several grand pianos used for performances.

-Department of Music performances held in Hertz Hall include the annual Noon Concert Series (link), Evening and Weekend concerts (link), rehearsals for University Symphony, Chorus (link), Chamber Chorus (link), and African Music Ensemble (link), lectures, large classes and music commencement.
-By arrangement with the department, it is also used on a limited basis by Cal Performances and the Young Musicians Program.
+Department of Music performances held in Hertz Hall include the annual Noon Concert Series (link), Evening and Weekend concerts, rehearsals for University Chorus (link), Chamber Chorus (link), and African Music Ensemble (link), lectures, large classes and music commencement.
+By arrangement with the department, it is also used on a limited basis by Cal Performances.
 It is not generally available for rental and is not designated as a general classroom.

 Inquiries about Hertz Hall should be directed to the Concert Office, firstname.lastname@example.org, (510) 642-4864.